 Bok Choy vs. Baby Bok Choy Plants

 So yes, bok choy and baby bok choy are basically the same.
 The real difference is in the smaller leaves and even earlier harvest of these tender leaves.
-Because the leaves are small and tender, they have a sweeter flavor than that of full sized bok choy and can be used in place of other greens in salads.
+Since the leaves are small and tender, they have a sweeter flavor than that of full sized bok choy and can be used in place of other greens in salads.
 Standard sized bok choy tends to have more of a mustard twang to it too.

 Both full sized and baby bok choy are low in calories, chock full of Vitamin A and C, and rich in antioxidants and fiber.